itmm/md-patcher/README.md

 run.
 This is because the tests are inserted after the `// unit-tests` line.
 But it has the nice side effect that the lastest test is run first.

-But to achieve that, every test must start with an unique line.
+But to achieve that, every test must start with a unique line.
 That is one reason why I start each test with a small description of it.

 This is my implementation of `File` in `md-patcher.cpp` to make the test pass: